For the first time since the 1917 Revolution, Russia defaults | Economy

 But the US government had been allowing the funds to be used to honor commitments to creditors.
 Last Monday, the Americans changed their strategy, tightening the siege on the Russians even more.

 Russia then made the payment in rubles and claimed that in doing so, it was fulfilling its obligations.
-But the bonds are denominated in dollars or euros and, therefore, payment must be made in those currencies.
+But the bonds are denominated in dollars or euros, so payment must be made in those currencies.

 Late on Sunday, Russian Finance Minister Anton Siluanov told the pro-Kremlin newspaper Izvestia that he would take legal action against the West if forced to default.